+CSC102 CREDITS: 3 PREREQUISITE(S): NONE

-Introduction to Programming
+Introduction to Programming \bigcirc

-The purpose of this course is to introduce the fundamentals of computer science and programming.
-Students will become familiar with problem solving techniques and algorithm development using computers, including a structured high-level programming language.
-Topics will include flow of control, assignment, arrays, functions, and input and output, among others.
+The purpose of this course is to introduce the fundam techniques and algorithm development using compute assignment, arrays, functions, and input and output, a ers, including a structured high-level programming

+CSC104 CREDITS: 3 PREREQUISITE(S): NONE

-Beginning Website Interfaces
+Beginning Website Interfaces \bigcirc

-This course lays the foundation for web design and coding by teaching students how to create and maintain static websites.
-Students will design web pages using HTML and CSS in conformance with current and future web standards, learn the basic underlying concepts of HTML page structure and content, CSS styling and rendering of web pages, be introduced to usability and information design principles and have a functioning website by the completion of the class.
-They will also learn about server technologies, the fundamentals of HTTP and FTP, and how search engines work.
+This course lays the foundation for web design and co pages using HTML and CSS in conformance with currer content, CSS styling and rendering of web pages, be in completion of the class.
+They will also learn about serv nt and future web standards, learn the basic unde troduced to usability and information design prime rlying concepts of HTML page structure and ciples and have a functioning website by the

+CSC115 CREDITS: 3 PREREQUISITE(S): NONE
-Data Science Now

-Students will learn about previously unsolvable problems that can now be solved from solutions devised from data through mathematical algorithms and statistical formulas.
-Problem-solving is done by reviewing current case studies and examples.
-The data science workflow will be discussed, in detail, independent of any specific toolset.
+Data Science Now Students will learn about previously unsolvable proble and statistical formulas.
+Problem-solving is done by re- independent of any specific toolset.

+CSC150 CREDITS: 3 PREREQUISITE(S): NONE

-Introduction to Al
+Introduction to Al 0

-This course offers a comprehensive introduction to Artificial Intelligence, focusing on the integration of generative AI instruments, the history of AI, current applications, and identifying trends.
-Beyond foundational knowledge, the course delves into genetic algorithms and reinforcement learning.
-Students will engage in hands-on projects using current and emerging AI tools.
+This course offers a comprehensive introduction to Ar current applications, and identifying trends.
+Beyond fo Students will engage in hands-on projects using curren oundational knowledge, the course delves into ger

+CSC175 CREDITS: 3 PREREQUISITE(S): CSC102

-Data Collection, Verification, Transformation, and Analysis
+Data Collection, Verification, Transfo ormation, and Analysis \bigcirc

-This course provides an introduction to data science, how to collect and verify datasets.
-It will also introduce and apply techniques for data transformation and an introduction to analytical tools to process data.
+This course provides an introduction to data science, h transformation and an introduction to analytical tools now to collect and verify datasets.
+It will also intro duce and apply techniques for data

+CSC202 CREDITS: 3 PREREQUISITE(S): CSC102

 C# Programming I